terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 ---

 The Run in Postman button is a way to give users working with your APIs direct access to your endpoints.
-When you [create a button](/docs/postman-for-publishers/run-in-postman/creating-run-button/) for a collection and then embed it in your API documentation, website, or GitHub repo, a copy of that collection will open in the Postman app whenever a user clicks the button.
+When you [create a button](/docs/postman-for-publishers/run-in-postman/creating-run-button/) for a collection and then embed it in your API documentation or website, a copy of that collection will open in the Postman app whenever a user clicks the button.

 ![Travefy button](https://assets.postman.com/postman-docs/Travefy+API+RIP+button.jpg)

 > The Run in Postman button works with description formats like Swagger, RAML, and GitHub.

-## Dynamic and Static buttons with environments
+## Dynamic and Static buttons

 There are two types of Run in Postman buttons: